rivaquiroga/phyaml/README.md

 # phyaml

-## A very first draft of a YAML validator for Programming Historian lessons.
+## A simple YAML validator for Programming Historian lessons.

 ## USAGE: